openmm/spice-models/five-et/README.md

+# Using the Models

 This directory contains the five equivariant transformer models described in (insert reference when available).

-The script `createSpiceDataset.py` converts the dataset file SPICE.hdf5 downloaded from https://github.com/openmm/spice-dataset/releases to the format used by [TorchMD-Net](https://github.com/torchmd/torchmd-net).
-It generates a new file SPICE-processed.hdf5 which was used for training.

-The file `hparams.yaml` contains the configuration used for training the models.
-All models used identical settings except that `seed` was set to a different value for each one (the numbers 1 through 5).
-Note that although the file specifies `num_epochs: 1000`, training was halted after 24 hours (when the training job reached the end of its allocated time).
-This corresponded to 118 epochs.
+They were created with TorchMD-Net 0.2.2.
+They might work with later versions as well, but that is not guaranteed.

+To use them, first install TorchMD-Net by following the instructions at https://github.com/torchmd/torchmd-net.
+That involves checking out the source code, creating a conda environment using the provided environment file, and running `pip` to install it into the environment.

-The files ending in `.ckpt` are checkpoint files for TorchMD-Net 0.2.4 containing the trained models.
-They should hopefully work with later versions as well, but that may not be guaranteed.
+The files ending in `.ckpt` are checkpoint files containing the trained models.
 They can be loaded like this:

 ```python
 from torchmdnet.models.model import load_model